junhe/wiscsee/README.md

 WiscSee runs your application, collects its block I/O trace, and later feeds the trace to WiscSim.

-WiscSee is developed for our paper "The Unwritten Contract of Solid State Drives" (EuroSys'17) http://pages.cs.wisc.edu/~jhe/eurosys17-he.pdf.
+WiscSee was developed for our paper "The Unwritten Contract of Solid State Drives" (EuroSys'17) http://pages.cs.wisc.edu/~jhe/eurosys17-he.pdf.
 You may learn more about WiscSee from the paper.